-The Team's Dog Warden operates County-wide and covers the collection of stray dogs and provides a response to irresponsible dog ownership.
-Over 960 stray dogs were dealt with by the dog warden service last year with some being impounded and some being returned to their owners where known.
-In 2014, the service has continued to hold a number of free dog identity microchipping events in various parts of the County which proved to be very successful.
-It was initially stated that legislation requiring all dogs to be micro-chipped will be implemented in Wales later this year.
-However, this has been delayed until 2016.
-It is anticipated that non compliance will result in a fine up to £500.
-Should this be the case, it will result in more enforcement work for the dog warden.
+Approximately 890 stray dogs were dealt with by the dog warden service last year with some being impounded and some being returned to their owners where known.
+The service has continued to hold a number of free dog identity microchipping events in various parts of the County which proved to be very successful.
+Legislation requiring all dogs to be micro chipped is being implemented in Wales

-In addition to this, the Anti Social Behaviour, Crime and Policing Act (section relating to dogs) should be implemented later this year.
-Part of that legislation is likely to have an impact on enforcing complaints about dogs behaving dangerously on private land.
-Should this be the case, there will be an increase in demand on the service and require more resources.
+In addition to this, the section relating to dogs in the Anti Social Behaviour, Crime and Policing Act is to be implemented later this year.
+Part of the legislation is likely to have an impact on enforcing complaints about dogs behaving dangerously on private land.
+This is likely to result in an increase in demand on the officers.